jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (a) must consider all the factors in subsection (1) to determine which factor or factors are relevant to the overseas investment; and
   (b) must determine whether the criteria in section 16A(1)﻿(a) and (b) are met after having regard to those relevant factors and, in doing so,—
     (i) must deduct from any benefit arising under a factor any directly comparable aspect of the counterfactual, and any negative impact of the overseas investment that is directly comparable, but must stop deducting at zero unless subsection (3) applies:
-    (ii) must not deduct from any benefit arising under a factor any non-directly comparable aspect of the counterfactual or any negative impact of the overseas investment that is not directly comparable unless subsection (3) applies:ExamplesDirectly comparableIf a company is generating $10 million in export receipts at the time that the overseas investment transaction is entered into and the overseas investment will result in a total of $15 million in export receipts, the net benefit in respect of export receipts under the economic factor is $5 million.Non-directly comparableIf the overseas investment will result in an increase in jobs, but a decrease in export receipts, as compared with the counterfactual, the decrease in export receipts cannot be deducted from the benefit associated with the increase in jobs.
-If an overseas investment will result in the introduction of technology but a decrease in export receipts, the decrease in export receipts must not be deducted from any benefits arising from the introduction of technology.
+    (ii) must not deduct from any benefit arising under a factor any non-directly comparable aspect of the counterfactual or any negative impact of the overseas investment that is not directly comparable unless subsection (3) applies:ExamplesDirectly comparableIf a company is generating $10 million in export receipts at the time that the overseas investment transaction is entered into and the overseas investment will result in a total of $15 million in export receipts, the net benefit in respect of export receipts under the economic factor is $5 million.Non-directly comparableIf the overseas investment will result in an increase in jobs, but a decrease in export receipts, as compared with the counterfactual, the decrease in export receipts cannot be deducted from the benefit associated with the increase in jobs.If an overseas investment will result in the introduction of technology but a decrease in export receipts, the decrease in export receipts must not be deducted from any benefits arising from the introduction of technology.
     (iii) must determine the relative importance to be given to each relevant factor or particular benefit arising under a factor, subject to section 16A(1C).
-(3) If the overseas investment involves the extraction of water for bottling, or other extraction of water in bulk for human consumption,—
-  (a) an additional factor is whether the overseas investment will, or is likely to, result in a negative impact on water quality or sustainability; and
-  (b) the relevant Ministers must determine the relative importance to be given to this factor and deduct that from any overall benefit to New Zealand that has been determined under section 16A(1)﻿(a).
+(3)

-### 18 Criteria for consent for overseas investments in significant business assets
+### 18 Criterion for consent for overseas investments in significant business assets
-The criteria for an overseas investment in significant business assets are both of the following:
+The criterion for an overseas investment in significant business assets is that the national interest test is met.
-  (a) the investor test is met:
-  (b) if the overseas investment in significant business assets is a transaction of national interest, the Minister has not declined consent to the transaction (see section 20C).

 ### 18A Investor test
 Purpose